greg-js/arch-wiki-md-repo/wiki/_content/english/Apache HTTP Server.md

 ```

+For TLS/SSL, you will need a key and certificate.
+If you own a public domain, you can use [Let's Encrypt](/index.php/Let%27s_Encrypt "Let's Encrypt") to obtain a certificate for free, otherwise follow [#Create a key and (self-signed) certificate](#Create_a_key_and_.28self-signed.29_certificate).

+After obtaining a key and certificate, make sure the `SSLCertificateFile` and `SSLCertificateKeyFile` lines in `/etc/httpd/conf/extra/httpd-ssl.conf` point to the key and certificate.

+Finally, restart `httpd.service` to apply any changes.

+**Tip:** Mozilla has a useful [SSL/TLS article](https://wiki.mozilla.org/Security/Server_Side_TLS) which includes [Apache specific](https://wiki.mozilla.org/Security/Server_Side_TLS#Apache) configuration guidelines as well as an [automated tool](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to help create a more secure configuration.

+#### Create a key and (self-signed) certificate

 Create a private key and self-signed certificate.
 This is adequate for most installations that do not require a [CSR](https://en.wikipedia.org/wiki/Certificate_signing_request "wikipedia:Certificate signing request"):

 ```
 # cd /etc/httpd/conf
 # openssl req -new -x509 -nodes -newkey rsa:4096 -keyout server.key -out server.crt -days 1095
 # chmod 400 server.key
-# chmod 444 server.crt

 ```

 **Note:** The -days switch is optional and RSA keysize can be as low as 2048 (default).

-Then make sure the `SSLCertificateFile` and `SSLCertificateKeyFile` lines in `/etc/httpd/conf/extra/httpd-ssl.conf` point to the key and certificate you have just created.

 If you need to create a [CSR](https://en.wikipedia.org/wiki/Certificate_signing_request "wikipedia:Certificate signing request"), follow these keygen instructions instead of the above: